 As a recording artist Järvi has more than 60 albums to his credit, from Hollywood soundtracks such as ‘Cloud Atlas’ and award-winning albums on Sony and Chandos, to his eponymous series on renowned French label Naïve Classique: the ‘Kristjan Järvi Sound Project.’
 Launched in 2014, the series features projects across all of Järvi’s ensembles and is characterised by the conductor's unmistakable approach in taking a fresh look at the old, with concepts and presentation that transcend the borders of classical music.

 Jarvi’s continues to work with some of today’s brightest creative minds, from film directors Tom Tykwer and the Wachowskis, to composers and artists Arvo Pärt, Steve Reich, Tan Dun, Hauschka, Dhafer Youssef, Anoushka Shankar and Esa-Pekka Salonen, with whom he started his career as Assistant Conductor at the Los Angeles Philharmonic.

-Kristjan Järvi was born in Tallinn, Estonia.
-He emigrated to the United States as a child and grew up in New York City.
-He is an accomplished pianist and graduated from Manhattan School of Music as a performance major followed by undertaking conducting studies at the University of Michigan.
+Born in Estonia, Kristjan Järvi emigrated to the United States as a child and grew up in New York City.
+He is an accomplished pianist and graduated from Manhattan School of Music followed by conducting studies at the University of Michigan.